sebastian-ml/sebastian-ml/README.md

 <hr></hr>

 #### Skills :computer:
-<p>Technologies that I am familiar with are <b>Python, Django, semantic HTML, CSS (SCSS, BEM), JavaScript, SQL, VBA.</b></p>
+<p>Technologies that I am familiar with are <b>Python, Django, HTML, CSS (SCSS, BEM), JavaScript, SQL, VBA.</b></p>
- <p>I am not an expert, I'm still learning and constantly improving my skills by making personal projects which are still developed.
-Some of them can be found in my github repo.</p>
+ <p>I'm still learning and constantly improving my skills by making personal projects.
+Some of them can be found on my github repo.</p>
 <p>Things like Python, SQL/databases, VBA I've learned at the university.
 JavaScript, HTML, CSS I've been learning for several months during online courses and making personal projects.</p>
 <p>... and still learning, because there is so much knowledge to gain</p>

 #### Studying, working, learning :books:
 <p>I'm graduating full-time master's studies in the field of data analytics at the SGH Warsaw School of Economics this autumn.
-I'm also working as a B2B Analyst and in my spare time I'm learning programming.
+I'm also working as a B2B Analyst and in my spare time I learn programming.
 Because of that, I'm a bit busy person but I think I've also learned how to be flexible and how to manage my time.</p>

 #### Future programming plans :question:
 <ul>